 Recently, someone asked me how much I’m paying for content.
-I had to admit that I don’t really know.
-So I compiled this list – turns out it’s between $1300 and $1600.
+I had to admit that I didn’t really know.
+So I compiled this list – turns out it’s between $2000 and $3000 per year.

 - The New York Times – $160.
-I pay for it a) because I get their journalism is valuable, not just to me, but to b) because they produce so much outstanding visual journalism that I’d keep hitting their paywall.
+I pay for it because a) what they do is valuable and I want them to be able to continue to do so, and b) they produce so much outstanding visual journalism that I’d keep hitting their paywall.

 - Washington Post – $19.
 I have actually no idea how I ended up with such a cheap subscription.
 The reasons for subscribing are pretty much the same as for the NYT, but if it were a lot more expensive, this is probably the one of those two I’d cancel.

 - Audible – $132.
-I’ve never been into audiobooks.
-Since becoming a dad, though, I find myself in a lot of situations where reading is not an option, but listening is.
+I’ve never been into audiobooks — until I was.
+Since becoming a dad, I find myself in a lot of situations where reading is not an option, but listening is.

 - Wikipedia – $200-$500.
-For about ten years, I’ve donated to Wikipedia, amounts varying depending on how much spare money I have at the end of the year.
+For more than ten years now, I’ve donated to Wikipedia, amounts varying depending on how much spare money I have at the end of the year.
 I do so because it’s still by far the best entry point to knowledge of any sort and I want to support that — both for myself, but mainly for anyone else who might depend on a free source of information more than I do.

 - Craig Mod – $100.
 I’ve been a fan of Craig’s work ever since I met him in Tokyo in 2009.
 Glad to pay a bit so he can do even more of it.